How Dangerous Are Antipsychotics to Nursing Home Patients?

 One of the things that makes these findings so alarming is that antipsychotic drugs are a fairly common medication at nursing homes.
-Such medications are sometimes used to treat some of the symptoms dementia sufferers can show, such as aggression, agitation, hallucinations and delusions.
+Such medications are sometimes used to treat some of the symptoms dementia sufferers can show, such as aggression, agitation, hallucinations, and delusions.
 The federal government estimates that, in 2012, antipsychotics were prescribed to around a third of elderly dementia sufferers who were long-term residents of nursing homes.

-Do you think antipsychotic medications are being used too often at nursing homes?
+Do you think antipsychotic medications are being used too often in nursing homes?
 Do you think medical professionals at nursing homes, by and large, are properly taking into account the dangers of antipsychotics when deciding whether to prescribe such medications to residents with dementia?
 Do you think there should be stricter rules regarding the circumstances under which antipsychotics can be used at nursing homes?

-One thing a family member of a nursing home resident might wonder when they are concerned that the nursing home may not have acted properly when prescribing their loved one a medication, such as an antipsychotic, is: What options are available to try to address the situation?
+One thing a family member of a nursing home resident might wonder when they are concerned that the nursing home may not have acted properly when prescribing their loved one medication, such as an antipsychotic, is: What options are available to try to address the situation?
 Elder law attorneys can help such individuals get an idea of what their specific legal position is and what options they may have.